opendatasoft/ods-documentation/source/using_api/v2/query_language.rst

 These clauses are used as parameters in the Search API v2 for searching, aggregating and exporting datasets and records.
 Depending on the endpoint you use, some features of the query language will be available or not in the request.

-The whole query language is case insensitive but we will use upper case in the documentation language keywords for clarity.
+The whole query language is case insensitive but we will use upper case in the documentation for language keywords for clarity.
 Spaces are optional.

 Where clause
 ------------